zero-to-mastery/resources/Programming_Books.md

 - [Flavio Copes: Javascript, React, Node, Express, Vue](https://flaviocopes.com/page/ebooks/): signup to an email newsletter required

+- [JavaScript & JQuery by Jon Duckett](http://www.javascriptbook.com): A well-designed visual guide to javaScript and jQuery.
+Exercise files are available to help the reader work through the examples provided in the book.

 ## React

 - [The Road to learn React](https://leanpub.com/the-road-to-learn-react): a free ebook by Robin Wieruch where you build a Hacker News clone